-Parvati valley is unabashedly the epicenter of beautiful landscapes and with such a beautiful aura, it is also surrounded by great folklore and mythology.
+Parvati valley is unabashedly the epicenter of beautiful landscapes, and with such a beautiful aura, great folklore and mythology surround it.
 Parvati Valley truly is synonymous with an embarrassment of riches when it comes to the places to see and explore.

-Hence, it is no shocker that oftentimes, you’ll encounter long term visitors that stay in the region for months on end.
-The charm of Parvati Valley is such that it beckons you to stay and connect with your inner peace, match the pace of nature and just reflect on the beauty within and outside!
+Hence, it is no shocker that often, you’ll encounter long term visitors that stay in the region for months on end.
+The charm of Parvati Valley is such that it beckons you to stay and connect with your inner peace, match the pace of nature, and just reflect on the beauty within and outside!